Prime624/Python-Download-From-Internet/README.md

-Python Download From Internet
+Downloads and Socket Communication
 =============================
-Both versions download images from internet and display them using Pygame.

-The standalone version (standalone.py) is self-contained.

-The Server-Client version requires both to be run.
-The server downloads the images and sends them to the client(s), which then displays them.
+standalone.py (WARNING: Uses many techniques that I now know are poor.
+Need to update.) - Demonstrates downloading multiple file types from the internet and using them with python.

+getter.py and display.py - Server and client apps.
+The getter downloads images from the internet and sends them to the display(s) when they request them.
+There can be many displays connected to one server(getter), up to the limit(currently set at 15).